drdrexl/blog/_posts/2019-04-22-wireguard-pihole-vpn-setup.md

 This should get you up and running.
-You can check that pihole is runnung with
+You can check that pihole is running with

 ```shell
 pihole status